← Guides

 The practical situation is simple:

 If you drive into a ZFE zone without a valid Crit’Air sticker today, you will be fined.
-The fact that parliament has voted on abolition does not protect you.
+The fact that parliament tried to abolish ZFEs does not protect you - the measure was struck down.

 Should I still apply for a sticker?